Voice Privacy from an Attribute-based Perspective: Results of Analysis and Attack

 \subsection{Analysis of Inference on Anonymized Utterances}

 We now turn to the case in which a single utterance is available per speaker, and that utterance has been anonymized.
 It is important to note that, in general, anonymization techniques are developed to protect against de-anonymization, but not specifically designed to also offer full protection against attribute inference.
-The accuracy levels of inference on anonymized speech are quite low, as can been seen in Table~\ref{tab:attribute_methods}.
+The accuracy levels of inference on anonymized speech are quite low, as can be seen in Table~\ref{tab:attribute_methods}.
 Recall that the attribute inference classifier is trained on unprotected speech.

-In Figure~\ref{fig:utt_per_spk_10runs_3}, we see that there is no large difference between the cases in which attributes are inferred from original speech and from speech anonymized with NAC or STTS.
-McAdams and ASRBN provide protection by lowering the number of speakers with $k<5$, but none of the approaches are much different from the ground truth in the case $k<10$.
-In short, analysis reveals that the error of attribute inference on anonymized speech is also not consistently contributing to improved privacy.
+In Figure~\ref{fig:utt_per_spk_10runs_3}, we see that there is no large difference between the cases in which attributes are inferred from original speech and from speech anonymized with NAC or STTTS.
+McAdams and ASRBN provide protection by lowering the number of speakers with $k<5$, but none of the approaches differs substantially from the ground truth in the case $k<10$.
+In short, analysis reveals that the attribute inference error on anonymized speech is also not consistently contributing to improved privacy.